SuperOfficeDocs/superoffice-docs/docs/video-meeting/zoom/auth.md

 ---
+title: Authenticate
-title: auth_zoom
+uid: auth_zoom
 description: How to authenticate and authorize Zoom
 author: {github-id}
 keywords:
 so.topic: howto
-so.envir: cloud              # cloud or onsite
+so.envir: cloud
-so.client: online            # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Authenticate and authorize Zoom

 This is step 5 in [connecting your provider][1].
 It is provider-specific.

-1. Click link "configure your video-provider" if needed:
+1. Click **configure your video-provider** if needed:

     ![imaged2zr2.png][img1]